Logbook loans

 Typical scenario

 Jason urgently needed to borrow a lot of money.
-He had an expensive car, but a terrible credit rating.
+He had an expensive car but a terrible credit rating.
 For this reason, he decided a logbook loan was best for him.
 After shopping around for the best deal, he handed over his logbook and received the money soon after.
-After successfully repaying the loan on time (including a hefty amount of interest), ownership of the car was handed back over to him.
+After successfully repaying the loan on time (including a hefty amount of interest), the lender handed the car’s ownership back to him.

 Frequently asked questions